August 13, 2010 - Field Notes

 - Safety Education Course Requirement for First-Time Hunters & Trappers.

 Thinking about going hunting for the first time this year?
 If so, all first-time hunters, bowhunters and trappers are required to take and pass one or more free sportsman education courses before receiving a license in New York State.
 Taught by DEC certified trained instructors, participants learn how to safely and responsibly perform these outdoor activities and learn about the important role of hunters and trappers in conservation.
-Visit the DEC website to get more information on the Sportsman Education Program and find an upcoming course near you.
+Visit the DEC website to get more information on the Sportsman Education Program and find an upcoming course (External Link) near you.

 - Places to Fish - Sullivan County Lakes and Ponds.

 Sullivan County is best known for its blue ribbon trout streams, such as the Willowemac, Upper Beaverkill and Neversink rivers, but it also has a multitude of lakes and ponds that provide a variety of fishing opportunities such as wilderness brook trout, large and smallmouth bass, walleye, panfish and lake trout.
 Fifteen new webpages providing information on Fishing in Sullivan County Lakes and Ponds have been posted on the DEC website.
 Also visit the DEC web-site for additional places to fish in New York State.